 Don’t call it a dream team: Detractors are comparing the Chiefs’ offseason to the “dream team” new Kansas City coach Andy Reid assembled two years ago in Philadelphia.
 The Eagles spent wildly and it didn’t work.
 This is different: None of these deals is out of whack.
 The Chiefs are spending smart and building a roster -- doing it the right way.

 Raiders can get a solid cornerback: The Raiders were the last team to drop out of the Smith sweepstakes before the Chiefs signed him.
-There are still some good cornerbacks out there; Oakland’s pursuit of Smith shows that it is open to spending big on a cornerback despite other needs.
+There are still some good cornerbacks out there; its pursuit of Smith shows that Oakland is open to spending big on a cornerback despite other needs.